 The narrative above describes a phenomenon more common than most people know and it's describing what often happens during a Panic Attack.
 Panic Attacks can be scary, disabling, and can increase overall anxiety due to fear surrounding whether or not they'll happen again.
 People who have had panic attacks often begin to avoid the places or situations that have triggered panic attacks, which can cause some severe life limitations.
 Some people may experience very isolated and infrequent panic attacks, while for others, it's a more regular (perhaps daily) occurrence.

-The cause of panic attacks isn’t fully known, but research suggests they may be linked to the body’s natural fight-or-flight response.
-They’re usually triggered by specific situations and may be linked to genetics, major stress, traumatic events, caffeine intake, alcohol/drug use, or major life changes.
+The cause of panic attacks isn't fully known, but research suggests they may be linked to the body's natural fight-or-flight response.
+They're usually triggered by specific situations, unhelpful thinking, and body sensations that we are afraid mean something terrible.

 The good news about panic attacks is that although they can be very frightening, panic attacks themselves are not life threatening or dangerous.
 There are also things that can be done to manage panic symptoms and to prevent panic attacks from occurring.
 Below, you'll see a list of things that can be done to deal with a panic attack while experiencing one and a list of things you can do to prevent (or at least decrease likelihood) of panic attacks.

 Here are a few ways to deal with a panic attack in the moment:

 - Acknowledge that what you're experiencing is a panic attack.
 Panic attacks can be scary, but some of the fear associated with panic can be relieved when we know and understand what's going on.
 Your body can only stay in a heightened state of anxiety/panic for so long (usually no more than a few minutes), so remember that this will pass and that it is not life threatening.